marcou-andrew/CX4640Project/README.md

 * The mantissa - the number itself
 * The exponent - the multiplier for the number to move the decimal

-A floating point number is said to be normalized if the leading integer of the mantissa contains a number that satisfies 1$%l$m$&l$l
+A floating point number is said to be normalized if the leading integer of the mantissa contains a number that satisfies 1 ≤ m < β where β is the base that we are operating in.

 ## Floating-Point Arithmetic
 ### Addition and Subtraction